Maryland Court Records

 Maryland Marriage Records

-• The date of the wedding
+- The date of the wedding

-• Couple's birth dates
+- Couple’s birth dates

-• Residency information (as at the time of marriage)
+- Residency information (as at the time of marriage)

-What Types of Marriage Records are available in Maryland
+What Types of Marriage Records Are Available in Maryland?

-Maryland Marriage Certificate:
+Maryland Marriage Certificate

-A Maryland marriage certificate is a certified marriage document that proves two people were legally married in a civil ceremony in accordance with state laws.
+A Maryland marriage certificate is a certified marriage document that proves two people were legally married in a civil ceremony per state laws.
 Unlike licenses issued before a wedding, marriage certificates are created after the union is complete.
-Marriage certificates may be required for different reasons, such as changing a name, applying for spousal benefits, or making major health decisions.
+Marriage certificates serve as written proof of a legally recognized union.

-Maryland Marriage License:
+Maryland Marriage License

 Are Maryland Marriage Records Public?